I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Etta Kaner, illustrated by Phil Nicholls

 A fact-packed, highly visual investigation into invasive animal species — and how we can stop them.
 Published by Kids Can Press, 2022.
+Designed by Barb Kelly.

 “Playful comics panels … keep the tone light but emphasize the real damage these animals can do in their non-native habitats … A strong pick for fans of the popular Science Comics series.” —Booklist